cyberark/SkyArk/README.md

 # Tool Description
 SkyArk currently contains two main scanning modules **AWStealth** and **AzureStealth**.
-With the the scanning results - organizations can discover the entities (users, groups and roles) who have the most sensitive and risky permissions.
+With the scanning results - organizations can discover the entities (users, groups and roles) who have the most sensitive and risky permissions.
 In addition, we also encourage organizations to scan their environments from time to time and search for suspicious deviations in their privileged entities list.
 **Potential attackers are hunting for those users and the defensive teams should make sure these privileged users are well secured - have strong, rotated and safety stored credentials, have MFA enabled, being monitored carefully, etc.**
 Remember that we cannot protect the things we don’t aware of, and SkyArk helps in the complex mission of discovering the most privileged cloud entities - including the straight-forward admins and also the stealthy shadow admins that could easily escalate their privileges and become full admins as well.